skip to content

 claude-codex

-And enter code: XXXX-XXXX
+2) Enter code: XXXX-XXXX

 ChatGPT may prompt you to enable device authentication in your account settings before this works.
 Follow whatever instructions they show before proceeding.